-- 1. All goods in the customs territory of the Community shall be presumed to be Community goods, unless it is established that they do not have Community status. - 2.
+- 1. Without prejudice to Article 171 all goods in the customs territory of the Community shall be presumed to be Community goods, unless it is established that they do not have Community status. - 2.
 The Commission shall, in accordance with the procedure referred to in Article 196(2), adopt measures laying down the following: - (a) the cases in which the presumption referred to in paragraph 1 of this Article shall not apply; - (b) the means by which the Community status of goods may be established.